trevorwslee/MCE-DumbDisplay/README.md

 * customizable screen size
 * customizable LED color
 * many screen-related MakeCode Core like commands
-* can mix with a Turtle layer using many Turtle like commands
+* can mix with a Turtle layer using many Turtle-like commands

 To start with, you must first setup DumbDisplay (DD) using
 - DumbDisplayMB ddmb.setup(15, 5) -- setup a DD screen layer similar to Micro:bit screen but with size 15x5
-- DumbDisplayMB ddmb.setupLikeLocal() -- setup a DD screen layer similar to Micro:bit screen, plus, most DumbDisplayMB commands will be replicated to Micro:bit internal screen
+- DumbDisplayMB ddmb.setupLikeLocal() -- setup a DD screen layer similar to Micro:bit screen; plus, most DumbDisplayMB commands will be replicated to Micro:bit internal screen
 - DumbDisplayTurtle ddturtle.setup(300, 200) -- setup a DD screen layer with size 300x200
 - notes:
   . you can have 1 DumbDisplayMB screen layer + 1 DumbDisplayTurtle screen layer at the same time; the layer you setup first will be on top